-The crane is celebrated as a wild, beautiful, powerful creature and can be regarded as Södergren's totem animal.^{xxxi} Södergren's longing is also palpable in the below poem, Inte ett eko svarar.
-In the following excerpts, she begins by identifying as a rock and reflects on the difficulties of inter-species communication:
+The crane is celebrated as a wild, beautiful, powerful creature and can be regarded as Södergren's totem animal.29 Södergren's longing is also palpable in the below poem, Inte

-Jag sitter som en sten bland stenar Hur meddela sig?
+Jag sitter som en sten bland stenar

+Hur meddela sig?

 Till vem?

+Spov, pipare, lärka?

+(...)

-Spov, pipare, lärka? (...)
-Jag sitter som en sten bland stenar Saknar trummorna som talar med de döda Saknar guanchernas visselspråk över Kanarieöarnas terrasser Saknar jojken över fjällvidderna ^{xxxii} (...)
+Jag sitter som en sten bland stenar

+Saknar trummorna som talar med de döda

+Saknar guanchernas visselspråk över Kanarieöarnas terrasser

+Saknar jojken över fjällvidderna30

+(...)

 Södergren sits in stillness, a solitary member of her species, not revealing herself through movement.
 Shutting down her connection to the outside world makes her more attuned to her inner thoughts.
-The metaphor of being a stone can be interpreted as being frozen in time, and of feelings being solidified.
-The poet is thinking of memories from long ago, of travelling to distant places such as the Congo and of feelings kept within.
-It is possible to hear a 2015 recording of Södergren reading the poem in full HERE.
+The metaphor of being a stone can be interpreted as being frozen in time and of feelings being solidified.
+The poet is thinking of memories from long ago, of traveling to distant places such as the Congo, and of feelings kept within.
+It is possible to hear a 2015 recording of Södergren reading the poem in full here.